Iḍāfah

 Iḍāfah (إضافة) is the Arabic grammatical construct case, mostly used to indicate possession.

-Idāfa basically entails putting one noun after another: the second noun specifies more precisely the nature of the first noun.
+Iḍāfah basically entails putting one noun after another: the second noun specifies more precisely the nature of the first noun.
 In forms of Arabic which mark grammatical case, this second noun must be in the genitive case.
 The construction is typically equivalent to the English construction "(noun) of (noun)".
 It is a very widespread way of forming possessive constructions in Arabic, and is typical of a Semitic language.
 Simple examples include: